Skip to content

 SpiraTest connection settings are shared between Rapise and RapiseLauncher.

-The first thing you need to do is to configure the connection to SpiraTest.
-Click Settings > SpiraTest menu:
+First, you need to configure the connection to SpiraTest.
+Click the Settings > SpiraTest menu item:

 spira_tools_options

-This brings up the dialog box that lets you configure the connection to SpiraTest:
+This brings up the dialog box that allows you to configure the connection to SpiraTest:

 SpiraTest Connection Settings